-A New "Accelerated" PhD Defence has been introduced by Graduate Studies in an effort to align McMaster University with the defence practices of other U15 universities and to provide a better streamlined process for students and their supervisors1.
+A "Accelerated" PhD Defence has been introduced by Graduate Studies to align McMaster University with the defence practices of other U15 universities and to provide a better streamlined process for students and their supervisors.
 This option can be selected by the student's supervisor after the student has initiated the defence process within MOSAIC.